blefev/ParallelImageManipulator/README.md

 ```

 ## Web API
+To run the API, build and run the "WebServer" project.
+To specify a different URI, modify it in `Program.cs`.
+We recommend using Postman to play with the API.
+You can see live requests as they come into the API.

 The API runs on the custom, minimal webserver we created under the "WebServer" project.

 The API handles all requests at the base path.
 By default it runs at `http://localhost:9410`.